 The ashes are usually lowered into the ground inside an urn or poured into the plot through a funnel.

-You can choose to mark the plot with a headstone so that mourners have a place to visit.
+You can choose from our choice of headstones for cremations plots to mark the spot of the memorial so that mourners have a place to visit.
 Your chosen design can personalise the space by incorporating a photograph, a reflective verse or any text or motif that best represents their life.

 If the interment of ashes is at a natural burial site, the urn needs to be biodegradable.